F5Networks/f5-bigip-runtime-init/README.md

       value: https://cdn.f5.com/product/cloudsolutions/templates/f5-azure-arm-templates/examples/modules/bigip/autoscale_do.json
 ```

-Example 6: Replaces variable used within DO declaration with name property from instance metadata to configure hostname BIGIP device
+Example 6: Replaces variables used within DO declaration with properties from instance metadata to configure hostname and self IP addresses on BIGIP device

-- do declaration with token:
+- DO declaration (Note: Triple mustache required for fields containing a forward slash):
 ```json
 {
     "schemaVersion": "1.0.0",